a-hansen/aon/README.md

 stored in the 5 lowest order bits.
 * To encode: value | 0xC0
 * To decode: read() & 0x1F
-* The length can be 0 for an empty string and not data field.
+* The length can be 0 for an empty string with no data field.
 * The str32 length must be a positive signed int.

 #### Unsigned Integers